jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

     	save("LastnameFirstname_ROBOT.png");
     }

 *If you already have some coding experience, please try to just use the methods we learned today – adding fancy code and leveraging what you know will be encouraged later, but for now I'd like you to get used to the coordinate system and Processing's drawing functions.
-For loops are ok, but no animation please!*
+Think about how to leverage these simple tools (gradients drawn with lots of shapes of varying color, for example.)
+Making functions to clean up your code is ok, but no for loops or animation please!*

 ### STRETCH GOALS
 No problem drawing your robot?
 Try these challenges: